shinjin/pdo/docs/Usage.md

 $db->exec($statement);
 etc.

-// These will all work.
+// these will all work
 ```
 ## Transactions
 Nested transactions will work as expected (unlike the PDO methods).